Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 Economy Blanket Chest

 The lid is treated like a toy box... it stays open without slamming closed.
 This is convenient for adults to use it, as well as safer if kids are playing in the adult area where the blanket chest is used.
 However, this is NOT A TOY BOX, and should not be used as such.
-Federal regulations require destructive testing of the safety of materials and design of any furniture for kids under 13 years old.
+Federal regulations require destructive safety testing of the materials and design of any furniture for kids under 13 years old.
 Although there are no known problems with this item, it has not been tested, so it is against federal regulations to sell this as kids furniture.

 >